markwest1972/johnny_five_intro/exercises/03_led_and_button.md

 ## Summary ##

-In this exercise you will use Johnny-Five to toggle and LED on and off using a Button.
+In this exercise you will use Johnny-Five to dim and brighten the LED by using a Button.
 In addition you will learn about how you can use the Johnny-Five REPL.

 ## Requirements ##